 Today, I craved for noodles.
 Went to Asian Supermarket; got some diced pork, cabbage, dried thinly sliced fungus, egg noodles, vermicelli and carrot.
 As I am soaking the vermicelli and egg noodles as well as the dried fungus.
-My sister drop in with her homemade roast pork.
+My sister drops in with her homemade roast pork.

 I decided to add it in to gives it extra crunch texture, flavour and meaty noodles.
 I am not really good at cooking noodles.
 My dad is.
 So, I ask him for the recipe.
 He said there’s no recipe.
 Just add this and that till you like the taste, texture and that’s done.
 So, I am doing it from scratch taste with a bit of this and that.
-Bear in mind every home cooks has got their own method, some similarity ingredients as professional restaurants style.
+Bear in mind every home cook has got their own method, some similarity ingredients as professional restaurants style.
 When you are hungry and craving for it anything will do according to your own taste bud.

 450 g diced pork